Odines7/Odines7/README.md

 - 👀 I’m interested in The whole universe, both cosmetics and technology. my advice, explore the cosmetics!
 - 🌱 I’m currently wandering purposely in the universe!
 - 💞️ I’m looking to collaborate on everything.
-- 📫 How to reach me Twitter. @Tishk007
+- 📫 How to reach me, Twitter. @Tishk007

 <!---
 Odines7/Odines7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.